ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 ^^^^^^^^

 - devel
-   - This is the default branch and the working development branch.
-Community pull requests will pull into this branch
+   - This is the default branch and working development branch.
+   - Community PRs(pull requests) pulls into this branch.

 - main
-   - This is the release branch
+   - This is the release branch.

 Lifecycle of releases and branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^